Super-Senses-Dev/VitalSense/readme.md

 4. Copy the content of `.sample_env` to `.env` file

-5. Make sure to affect the value of `OPENAI_TOKEN` in `.env` file by your own key.
+5. Make sure to set the value of `OPENAI_TOKEN` in the `.env` file to your own key.

-6. Run the backend:
+6. Run Node.js:
     ```sh
     node index
     ```